tpo/icinga2-cleanup-tools/README.md

 =====================

-If you make a mess with your icinga2 installation and you want to clean up icingas state, then what you can do is to remove the various state files and drop the DB, and recreate it after.
+If you make a mess with your icinga2 installation and you want to clean up icinga's state, then what you can do is to remove the various state files and drop the DB, and recreate it after.